 13.56 MHz HF (Up to 1')

-In an effort to lower Tag cost and address applications of high quantity Tags usage, the 13.56 MHz solution was born.
+In an effort to lower Tag cost and address applications of high quantity Tags usage, the 13.56 MHz RFID tag was born, along with the high frequency reader.
 At this frequency, a Tag’s coil need not be made of hard copper wrappings.
 The coil can actually be a printed ink on a paper like substrate which than has an eeprom added to it.
-During the mid to late 1990’s, 13.56 MHz was the vogue technology that many experts saw as a path to addressing high quantity applications necessitating low Tag costs.
+During the mid to late 1990’s, 13.56 MHz RFID tags were the vogue technology that many experts saw as a path to addressing high quantity applications necessitating low Tag costs.

 Typical applications include:

 Typical Tag costs range from 50 cents to $1 unpackaged.
 Tag prices can dip to the 20 cent level if custom eeprom silicon can be committed to by the user.
-Read range are typically inches to several feet.
+Read range are typically inches to several feet, depending upon your low or high frequency reader.

 Metal poses a serious source of interference and loss of performance.
 Mounting Tags on metal can pose very challenging.
 The advent of 915 MHz technologies and new manufacturing capabilities at the 125 KHz spectrum have lowered the anticipated explosion of 13.56 MHz as an accepted technology, however 13.56 MHz will always have its niche applications especially in the OEM market.